core-wg/resource-directory/draft-ietf-core-resource-directory.md

 can learn to which groups they belong, and enable their interface for the multicast address.

-The luminary, knowing its domain, queries the RD for the endpoint with rt=light and d=R2-4-015.
-The RD returns all endpoints in the domain.
+The luminary, knowing its sector, queries the RD for the endpoint with rt=light and d=R2-4-015.
+The RD returns all endpoints in the sector.

 ~~~~